 - Why did you decide to become a professional caregiver?

 - What kind of hobbies or interests do you have?

-Experience-based questions are a standard part of any interview and set out to answer the question, “can you do the job?”
-While it should go without saying, caregiving experience with seniors will be very helpful in this process, but interviewers also look for personality traits, abilities, and more that relate to the position.
+Experience-based questions are a standard part of any interview meant to answer the question, “can you do the job?”
+While it should go without saying, caregiving experience with seniors will be very helpful in this process.
+That said, interviewers also look for personality traits, abilities, and more that relate to the position.

 - What is your experience working with seniors?

 - What is one of the biggest lessons you learned from your past jobs?